hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

 ### The big picture
 The problem seems simple.
 Mostly, you are just deciding whether to sell or store electricity.
 But it may grow almost arbitrarily complex.
 You can keep refining weather predictions and their impact on solar panel output.
-And you might also optimize when you consume electricity.
+You might also optimize when you consume electricity.
 For example, you could start your washing machine only when electricity is cheap.

 We want to build a testable solution fast.
-So, we must not get bogged down in fancy micro-optimizations.
+So, we don't want to get bogged down in fancy micro-optimizations.

 We'll create a working prototype, and we'll improve it in steps.
 There's going to be lots of simplified assumptions, and some bold implementation shortcuts.